mlandis 'at' lpl.arizona.edu

 University of Arizona

-I'm currently a PhD student in the Department of Planetary Sciences/Lunar and Planetary Laboratory, working with Dr. Shane Byrne characterizing the impact crater population of the North Polar Layered Deposits, Mars.
+I'm currently an NSF Graduate Research Fellow and PhD student in the Department of Planetary Sciences/Lunar and Planetary Laboratory, working with Dr. Shane Byrne characterizing the impact crater population of the North Polar Layered Deposits, Mars.
+I've recently expanded the project to include the South Polar Layered Deposits.
 My research focus is on impact processes on Mars as well as other planetary bodies.

 I am originally from Bellingham, Washington, and so monsoon season in Tucson is my favorite thing about living in the desert.